 This unbelievable artichoke soup was the starter on Selina's Birthday Menu, and I begged Toshiko for the recipe after the first spoonful!
 I must admit, I do that with absolutely everything Toshiko makes, for she is one of the best cooks I know.
-I have yet to taste anything that isn't absolutely to DIE FOR!
+I have yet to taste anything that isn't absolutely to die for!
 I must admit to having "veganized" her original recipe that contained mascarpone cheese.
 I have chosen to "cream up" this soup with a handful of raw macadamia nuts.
 But if you want to make this recipe nut free you could always just leave them out, or add a little bit of soy milk.

 I wish I could introduce you to all of these wonderful people.
 They are so special to me, and have become my "L.A Family".
 Scott felt so bad that he couldn't make it to the birthday dinners that he stayed up until midnight the other night making two loaves of his famous chocolate banana bread for each child.
 He delivered them last night to rave reviews.
-Scott is an AMAZING baker and makes the best banana bread I have ever tasted in my life.
+Scott is an amazing baker and makes the best banana bread I have ever tasted in my life.
 I received an email this morning that the Mohrs agree!
-I will veganize that recipe and share it soon too.
+I will veganize that recipe and share it one day.

 Until then, enjoy this blendsational soup!
 I have had such fun playing with all of my Le Creuset pieces this month.
-The BEST thing about that French oven is how gorgeous it looks on the table.
+The best thing about that French oven is how gorgeous it looks on the table.
 I still cannot believe how warm it keeps the soup with the lid on!
 I came back an hour later for seconds last night and the soup was still hot.

 Toshiko.
 Thankyou for sharing this recipe.
-I love you!
-Happy St Paddy's Day everyone!
+I love you.